 70 Is The New 62

-First, four basic points about Social Security.
+First, four basic points to know about Social Security.

 - For each year you claim earlier than your so-called normal retirement age (66 or 67, depending what year you were born), the benefit is reduced by ~6%.
 For each year you delay beyond your normal retirement age, your benefit is increased by 8%.